awsdocs/ec2-image-builder-user-guide/doc_source/managing-image-builder-cli.md

 ## Create a component document<a name="image-builder-cli-create-component"></a>

 The first step in setting up your pipeline is to define a document that will perform the AMI customizations\.
 The document can contain build, validate, and test phases\.
-For more information, see [Document Schema and Definitions](image-builder-application-documents.md#document-schema)\.
+For more information, see [Document schema and definitions](image-builder-application-documents.md#document-schema)\.

 This example assumes that we have named this document `component.yaml`\.